 Best Malaysian Off-Beat Places to Visit this Year

-A melting pot of cultures and attractions, Malaysia is a premier holiday destination in Asia.
+Malaysia is a melting point of different cultures and tourist attractions.
+You can also call it a premier holiday destination in Asia.
 Anyone planning to visit Malaysia is most definitely going to visit Kuala Lumpur’s iconic attractions, Langkawi’s beaches, and the Malaysian Highlands.

 However, for youngsters who would love to explore beyond these usual Malaysian destinations, there are heaps of options to choose from.
 Malaysia is jam packed with nature’s diversity and multicultural settlements that provide its visitors with a plethora of off- beaten destinations.
 Here are our top picks of Malaysian destinations that give you an experience spiked with uniqueness.